Today’s car-buying marketplace demands nothing less than a connected, personalized customer experience.

-Consumers want dealerships to know who they are and what their interests are, and to anticipate the types of cars and services they need.
-They want to reach their salesperson whenever it’s convenient for them, whether by voice, e-mail, video or text.
+Consumers want dealerships to know who they are and what their interests are.
+Dealers need to anticipate the types of cars and services they need.
+Car buyers want to reach their salesperson whenever it’s convenient for them, whether by phone, email, chat, or text.

-Why CRMs are a critical tool
+Why CRMs are a Critical Tool

 At its core, a CRM system helps to manage sales and marketing processes while delivering a more streamlined customer experience.
 CRMs let dealerships set workflows for their sales teams, manage Internet leads, and store valuable customer data that allows remarketing to existing customers.

 For example, a dealership can use their CRM database to run customized campaigns encouraging trade-ins.
 CRM leads are warmer because you have more information on them than a cold, online lead.